1

 Publishing is not as simple as the marketing suggests

 Rork positions itself as 'no code to App Store,' which is true for simple apps.
-But complex apps with authentication, payments, push notifications, or database needs will require exporting your code and doing manual integration work.
-Budget for this reality: either learn the basics yourself or hire a developer on Fiverr/Upwork to handle the technical publishing steps.
+Rork now has built in integrations for authentication (Supabase Auth), payments (RevenueCat), and push notifications.
+But complex apps with deep customization of these features or advanced backend logic may still require exporting your code and doing manual integration work.